Online EM Algorithm for Hidden Markov Models: Application to Gaussian HMMs

 Figure~\ref{fig:ion_limit_em} illustrates the consequences of Theorem~\ref{thm:limitingEM} by plotting the estimates of the parameters $q(1,1)$ and $\mu(1)$ obtained by the batch EM algorithm, as a function of the number of EM iterations, for two different sample sizes: $n=500$ (dotted lines) and $n=8000$ iterations.
 To give an idea of the variability of the estimates, Figure~\ref{fig:ion_limit_em} feature the median estimate (bold line) as well as the lower and upper quartiles (lighter curves) for both sample sizes.
 The first striking observation is the slow convergence of EM in this case, which requires about 50 iterations or so to reach decent estimates of the parameters.
 When comparing the curves corresponding to the two samples sizes, it is also obvious that while the variability is greatly reduced for $n=8000$ compared to $n=500$, the median learning curve is very similar in both cases.
 Furthermore, the plots corresponding to $n=8000$ provide a very clear picture of the deterministic limiting EM trajectory, whose existence is guaranteed by Theorem~\ref{thm:limitingEM}.

 Indeed, the large sample behavior of the batch EM algorithm is rather disappointing as using a fixed number of iteration of EM does involve a computational cost that grows proportionally to $n$ but will converge, as $n$ grows, to a deterministic limit which only depends on the parameter initialization.
-This is all the more regrettable that from a statistical perspective, it is known that the true maximum likelihood estimator does converge, as rate $n^{-1/2}$ towards the actual value $\theta_\star$ of the parameter.
-This behavior of the batch EM algorithm is illustrated on Figure~\ref{fig:ion_batch} which displays, from left to right, the estimation results for the parameters associated with the first component ($q(1,1)$, $\mu(1)$), as in Figure~\ref{fig:ion_limit_em}, together with the noise variance $\upsilon$ (rightmost box).
-The 100 realizations are here summarized as box and whiskers plots.
+This is all the more regrettable that from a statistical perspective, it is expected that the true maximum likelihood estimator converges, at rate $n^{-1/2}$ towards the actual value $\theta_\star$ of the parameter.
+This behavior of the batch EM algorithm is illustrated on Figure~\ref{fig:ion_batch} which displays, from left to right, the estimation results for the parameters associated with the first component ($q(1,1)$, $\mu(1)$), as in Figure~\ref{fig:ion_limit_em}, together with the noise variance $\upsilon$ (rightmost display).
+The results obtained on the 100 independent runs are here summarized as box and whiskers plots.
 Figure~\ref{fig:ion_batch}, which should be compared with Figure~\ref{fig:ion_comp1} below, shows that when using a potentially large (here, 50) but fixed number of iterations the variability of the batch EM estimates does decrease but the accuracy does not improve as $n$ grows.
 Clearly, statistical consistency could only be achieved by using more batch EM iterations as the number $n$ of observations grows.